EmanuelCaires/Factorygym/README.md

 Colors Used:

- * #292929 - This colour will be used as submit buttom color and text content  Color.
+ * #292929 - This colour will be used as navbarand footer background color submit buttom color and text content  Color.

  * #616161 - This colour will be used on the "back to the top" buttom as hover color.

  * #FFFFFF - This colour will be used as a background colour, Navbar and Footer as a text colour.

- * #212925 - This color will be used as navbarand footer background color